-In the case of term loans, every bank has its own set of criteria as to partial payment requirement from the borrower.
+In the case of term loans, every bank has its own set of criteria as to partial payment requirements from the borrower.
 The partial payment may range from 10% up to 40% in some cases.
-For example, if a company wants to borrow USD 10,000.00 to buy new office, then the bank may require that the company invests USD 1000.00 of its own.
-If the borrower doesn’t have sufficient funds for partial payment, then the bank may reject the loan application.
+For example, if a company wants to borrow USD 10,000.00 to buy a new office, then the bank may require that the company invests USD 1000.00 of its own.
+If the borrower doesn’t have sufficient funds for partial payment, the bank may reject the loan application.

 Strict Repayment Schedule

 Bank prescribes a very strict repayment schedule to the borrower, which must be adhered to.
 Failure to do so may reduce borrowers’ credit scores and future credibility.
 The stringency to stick to the repayment schedule sometimes creates a burden on the borrower.

 Prepayment Penalties and Charges